gerripi26/PeriodicSignalModel/README.md

 **Overview**

 Time series analysis plays a central role in a wide range of applications, where modeling complex temporal variations remains a fundamental challenge.
-Directly learning these variations from one‑dimensional sequences is difficult due to overlapping and multi‑scale temporal patterns.
+Directly learning these variations from one‑dimensional sequences is difficult due to intricate temporal patterns.

-Motivated by the observation that many time series exhibit multiple underlying periodic structures, the temporal dynamics are decomposed into intra‑periodic variations (within a single cycle) and inter‑periodic variations (across aligned cycles).
+Motivated by the observation that many time series exhibit multiple underlying periodic structures, the temporal dynamics are decomposed into intra‑periodic variations (within a single peroid) and inter‑periodic variations ((across periods at the same phase).
 To better expose these structures, the one‑dimensional time series is transformed into a set of two‑dimensional representations based on dominant periods, where rows and columns explicitly encode the two types of variation.

-This representation enables complex temporal patterns to be modeled more effectively using two‑dimensional operations while remaining applicable across different time‑series analysis tasks.
-The resulting framework serves as a general backbone for extracting rich temporal features from periodic and quasi‑periodic signals.
+This transformation embeds intra‑periodic and inter‑periodic variations into the columns and rows of the 2D tensors, respectively.